confluentinc/ksql/docs/installation/upgrading.rst

 #.
 Start the ``ksqldb`` service.

 #.
-Run the file that you prepared previously.
+Run the SQL file that you prepared previously.

 .. note::